daniele47/MIRROR-dotfiles-rust/README.md

 - [x] ~add the inverse of `read_lines()` to write line by line~
 - [x] ~add a test for `read_lines()` and `write_lines()`~
 - [ ] NOTE: `write_lines()` is not symmetrical with `read_lines()`. consider if you want write_lines to take in an iterator of lines instead!
+- [ ] yup, i indeed do not like the current `write_line()`, which does not have my own return type. think of way to integrate this nicely.

 ## long term items